-I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.
+I’m going to tell you a little secret: starting (or running) a creative business doesn’t require any legal paperwork.

-In fact, by going out and offering your products or services, you automatically are a business.
+In fact, by going out and offering your products or services with the intent to make a profit, you automatically are a business.

 In legalese, this kind of business is called a sole proprietorship.
 And you become one as soon as you start—no paperwork needed.